anton-g/blog/_drafts/waves.markdown

 [![beams](https://giant.gfycat.com/FloweryVictoriousBoaconstrictor.gif)](https://gfycat.com/FloweryVictoriousBoaconstrictor)

-When initially creating these i had a couple of goals for the implementation:
+When creating these beams i had these goals:

-- **Customizable**: Able to modify speed, wave height, *smoothness*, scale etc on the go.
+- **Customizable**: Able to modify speed, wave height, "smoothness", scale etc on the go.
 - **Editor friendly**: I wanted to be able to create them in the unity editor as i laid out my levels.
-- **_Okay_ perfomance**: I don't want the game to walk on it's knees just because i **really** like to overuse my beams.
+- **_Okay_ perfomance**: I don't want the game to walk on it's knees just because i *really* like to overuse my beams.

 ### theory.
 *Let's begin with the boring part; the theory behind the magic.*